|

 themes are user empowerment and collaboration, and the effective application of globally

-This work draws on a decades of
+This work draws on

 thinking about new media combined with diversified practical information technology and